Hinto AI

 Pricing

-• Free tier: Yes - 5 videos/month, 15 AI videos, 3 custom AI avatars
+• Free tier: Yes.
+5 videos per month, 30-minute max, 15 AI videos, 3 custom avatars, limited integrations.

 Key Features